getreu/tp-note/docs/source/tpnote--manpage.md

 the computer at that given time.
 With '`viewer.session_binding_cookie`' enabled (default), this exposure is limited to the short start-up window before your web browser connects; afterwards only the bound browser is served.
-With '`viewer.same_user_policy`' enabled (default '`"Warn"`'), connections from a different OS user are refused outright.
+With '`viewer.same_user_policy`' enabled (default '`"Reject"`'), connections from a different OS user - or one the viewer cannot attribute to your own user - are refused outright.
 This concerns only local users, Tp-Note never exposes any information to the network or on the Internet.